-BHATE has provided structural condition evaluation of several prominent historic structures.
+BHATE provides structural condition and forensic evaluation of historic structures.
 Conservation of our existing structures has obvious economic and social value.
 Moreover, historic structures provide an excellent laboratory for studying aspects of structural engineering, materials science, forensic engineering, and building design from the past.
-The following are some examples of BHATE’s forensic condition evaluation projects.

 Rickwood Field opened in 1910 and is listed on the United States Register of Historic Places.
 It is the oldest professional baseball park in the United States and is a great tourist attraction for the City of Birmingham.
 Since 1996, enthusiasts from across North America visit Rickwood to attend AA regulation game, named the "Rickwood Classic" which is played in May.

 The grandstands at the park are constructed of concrete and steel, with steel roof girders and trusses supporting wood roof decking.
 Over time, the structural conditions have deteriorated considerably.
-In March 2017, the City of Birmingham, called on BHATE to conduct an initial assessment and determined that that the structure posed safety concerns for visiting Rickwood Classic patrons.
-The park was closed and COB retained BHATE for further structural condition evaluation and to develop remedial and repair measures.
-The repairs are now underway and barring weather or other issues the park should be able to host the 2018 Rickwood Classic.
+In March 2017, the City of Birmingham called on BHATE to conduct an initial assessment and determined that that the structure posed safety concerns for visiting Rickwood Classic patrons.
+The park was closed and the City of Birmingham retained BHATE for further structural condition evaluation and to develop remedial and repair measures.
 We are proud to be a part of this historic restoration project.

-The Lyric Theatre is a former vaudeville and movie theater constructed in 1914.
-In early 2014 Birmingham Landmarks announced that $7.4 million had been raised, making it possible to begin interior renovations.
+The Lyric Theatre is a former vaudeville constructed in 1914.
+In early 2014, Birmingham Landmarks announced that $7.4 million had been raised, making it possible to begin interior renovations.
 BHATE Geosciences was retained to provide an evaluation of the foundations and structural condition of this historic structure.

 Our condition evaluation at the Lyric Theatre revealed some very interesting findings of construction conditions.
 These early systems used square twisted bars.
 Plain round and square bars were typically used in reinforced concrete buildings built before 1920.
 The Lyric Theatre structural roof frame is primarily constructed of riveted connections that still maintain a high level integrity after nearly 90 years.
 The chemical testing of a structural steel member indicated that the steel used was hot rolled low carbon steel.